HikkaV/DS-ML-Courses/docs/index.rst

 Notes about the course
 ^^^^^^^^^^^^^^^^^^^^^^
 The course will use Python 3.7 and Jupyter Notebook as main tools for conducting exercises.
-If you're note familiar with Jupyter Notebook, fill free to checkout this `tutorial <https://www.dataquest.io/blog/jupyter-notebook-tutorial/>`_.
-The course in VNTU students' oriented, thus all the work on exercises is mainted on students's server, if you aren't VNTU student or you want to do exercises on your local machine you can find the related information in :doc:`FAQ <faq>`.
+All the work will be conducted on Google Colaboratory, as it's free to use powerfull tool based on Jupyter Notebook, thus you will need a google account to work on this platform.
+If you're not familiar with Jupyter Notebook, fill free to checkout this `tutorial <https://www.dataquest.io/blog/jupyter-notebook-tutorial/>`_.
+The course is VNTU students' oriented, but everyone can access the notebooks in Colaboratory and work through the course, if you want to do exercises on your local machine you can find the related information in :doc:`FAQ <faq>`.

- .. note:: Currently the course doesn't provide any testing of the exercises, but it will be added in near future.
+ .. note:: Currently the course doesn't provide any testing of the exercises.

 Basic knowledge requirments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^